JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 >  MCP server for building PocketBase apps really quickly - Need a front end quick consider FastPocket

 ### PB x Collections JS

-I was wondering how to get specific pb collections initialize from the first moment.
+I was wondering how to get specific **pb collections initialized** from the first moment.

 I tried to do some py script that setup the collections I need.